 Located in the center of the park, the 145-foot Animal Kingdom Tree of Life is impossible to miss.

 In this page, we'll explain what makes this tree so special, the shows available inside and outside of the tree, and the trails offered to tour the tree.

-What is the Tree of Life?
+What is Animal Kingdom's Tree of Life?

 The goal of this tree was to make a large enough tree that could withstand hurricane winds, while at the same time giving it a realistic look.

 The realistic look is something they focused on heavily, as you'll notice that the carvings of each animal aren't true to size, but rather flow into one another.

 Additional goals with the tree were to show how all animals are connected, bring awareness to different types of species, and show the beauty of the several types of unknown species.

 Featuring 102,000+ artificial leaves and 8,000+ branches, this massive project took only 18 months to complete.